 As a new business owner, or someone managing employees for the first time, it can be confusing to know what is required for employee pay.
-The Fair Labor Standard Act (FLSA) requires employers to follow specific guidelines when it comes to wages, overtime pay, recordkeeping.
-Other areas of payroll are not as tightly regulated and it can be a bit confusing to decipher between the two.
+The Fair Labor Standard Act (FLSA) requires employers to follow specific guidelines when it comes to wages, overtime pay, and recordkeeping.

 Pay Frequency and Lag Time

 If you are paying an employee who is no longer with the company, the timeline can vary.
 First, you will need to determine whether the employee left voluntarily or involuntarily.
-In the state of Michigan, if you have an employee leave involuntarily, you must pay them immediately or as soon as you determine the amount they are owed.
-If the leave was voluntary, however, you will pay them when the amount due is determined, typically when the next payroll is run.
+In the state of Michigan, employees must be paid on the next regularly scheduled payday for the period in which the termination occurs.

 Methods of Issuing Pay

-If you have chosen to issue payment through a pay card and your business operates in Michigan, you are required to have the following:
+If you have chosen to issue payment through a payment card and your business operates in Michigan, you are required to have the following:

 - Employees are allowed to transfer or withdraw money no more than once a week per pay period without incurring a fee.